 Afterward, he gave back the power of the army to Congress and retired.
 He was then elected President of the United States in 1788 and served two terms in which he once again retired, this time for good.
-American’s loved him and leaders throughout the world was in awe of him.
+Americans loved him, and leaders throughout the world were in awe of him.

-George Washington's view on power, success and religion were in themselves revolutionary.
+George Washington's view of power, success, and religion was in themselves revolutionary.
 His understanding of his weaknesses and willingness to not only acknowledge them but to staff around them shows remarkable self-scrutiny and self-discipline.

 Early Life and Education

-All of Augustine Washington's sons were sent to England for their education, but Augustine passed away when George was 11 years old which prevented him from crossing the Atlantic.
+All of Augustine Washington's sons were sent to England for their education, but Augustine passed away when George was 11 years old, which prevented him from crossing the Atlantic.

 Washington received an early elementary education.
 He planned on joining the Royal Navy at the age of 15 but didn't after his mother found out how hard it would be on him.

-The disease left his face scarred, but also made him immune to the disease which would serve him well in the military.
+The disease left his face scarred but also made him immune to the disease, which would serve him well in the military.
 Lawrence passed away in 1752.
 George would receive his first military commission after Lawrence's death.
 He would also join the Freemasons.

 The French and Indian War

 General Braddock was mortally wounded, and the British were never able to get their bearings enough to fight back.
-Washington bravely rode up and down the battlefield rallying the British and Virginia troops to an organized retreat.
+Washington bravely rode up and down the battlefield, rallying the British and Virginia troops to an organized retreat.

 Marriage and Mount Vernon

-He was a successful planter of tobacco but in 1766 he began to switch from tobacco to wheat.
-He also began to diversify his crops which helped pull him out of debt.
+He was a successful planter of tobacco, but in 1766, he began to switch from tobacco to wheat.
+He also began to diversify his crops, which helped pull him out of debt.